 Avoid Lock-ins

-Moreover, this gives companies the opportunity to negotiate much better prices with cloud providers.
+Moreover, this allows companies to negotiate much better prices with cloud providers.

 Cost